marranztor/mendeley-mars-hack/guidelines.md

 ## Hack guidelines/notes

-Two main activities
+Two main activities:

-- [Introduction and mapping with CartoDB]
+- [Introduction to making a map (of Mars) with CartoDB]
 - [Visualising scientific publications on a map](#visualising-scientific-publications-on-a-map)

-#### Introduction to CartoDB
+#### Introduction to making a map (of Mars) with CartoDB

-Learn to create and share maps on the web, and visualize geospatial data using Carto DB.
+Learn to create and share maps on the web, and visualize geospatial data using CartoDB.

-Using Mars data (or Earth)
+Use CartoDB datasets library and/or WhereOnMars datasets.

 Reference tutorial: [Making your First Map](http://academy.cartodb.com/courses/beginners-course/making-your-first-map/)